ncatlab/nlab-content/pages/510.md

 Many very different things in mathematics are called _spectrum_ or _spectral_ or the like.
 This entry is about the notion of spectrum in [[stable homotopy theory]].
-Other meanings are instances of [[spectral theory]] including
+Most other meanings are instances of [[spectral theory]] including

-* [[spectrum of an operator]], spectra of families, of a Banach algebra, prime (primitive etc.) spectrum of a commutative or noncommutative ring, [[spectrum of an abelian category]] etc.
+* [[spectrum of an operator]], spectra of families, of a Banach algebra, prime (primitive etc.) spectrum of a commutative or noncommutative ring, [[spectrum of an abelian category]], [[Orlov spectrum]] of a triangulated category etc.

 There is also a notion of